camlhui/inpainting-review/README.md

 - Reproducibility, are the outputs stable in quality and alignment across the trials?
 - Performance and costs, how long does it take to generate results, what are the GPU requirements?

+> 👀 For each benchmark sample 3 model predictions are available in the following [figures](/images/results)

 | Model                                              | Realism        | Adaptability   | Consistency    | Unmask preservation | Reproducibility | GPU memory <br> (GB) | Inference time <br> (s/image) | Cost <br> ($/1k edits) |
 |----------------------------------------------------|----------------|----------------|----------------|----------------------|-----------------|-----------------------|---------------------|------------------------|